 When we hear the term “spiritual practice,” most of us think of a technique that is performed repeatedly over a long period of time in order to prepare ourselves to eventually experience a spiritual breakthrough or achieve some future enlightened state.
 But what if being awake isn’t something we have to wait for?
 What if awakening can be practiced directly?
 In this 5-minute clip from an interview on the Spirit Matters podcast, Craig provides a simple yet powerful description of the practice of “direct awakening” and explains how it can help us leap into the miracle of our true nature right now.

-Below the audio is a downloadable MP3, if you’d prefer to engage the content in that way.
+Below the audio is an edited transcript and a downloadable MP3, if you’d prefer to engage the content in that way.

 Want to download the mp3 version?
 Click here.

 This clip is being used with permission from Spirit Matters Talk.
 The full interview can be found in audio format on the Spirit Matters podcast page and in video on the Spirit Matters YouTube channel.

 What is the Practice of Direct Awakening and how does it differ from other forms of meditation?

 There are thousands of different forms of meditation and spiritual practice being taught today.
 Some of the most common meditation practices include focusing on the breath, chanting a mantra, observing one’s thoughts or visualizing a sacred image.

 What most of these practices have in common is that the technique itself doesn’t have anything specific to do with catalyzing awakened consciousness in this moment.
 Rather, these are techniques that you’re doing in the hope that they might bring you to an awakening sometime in the future.
 Eventually, these practices are supposed to open something up.
 They take time to get you somewhere, and in that sense, I would call them indirect.
 The question that drove me to the discovery of direct awakening was, “Could it be possible for us to actually practice being awake when we meditate?”